cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 # Main Concepts

 ## Userstore
-Generally, a userstores is simply a class that enables loading of user details and returns them as a user object.
+Generally, a userstore is simply a class that enables loading of user details and returns them as a user object.

 Typically (but not always) user details are stored as records in a database or objects in a directory.
 Each user can be identified by a unique attribute, such as a username or id, or by a unique combination of attributes.<br/>